RohanKumariya/RohanKumariya/README.md

 👋 Hello there!
 I'm Rohan Kumariya, a Certified Data Warehouse Engineer and Experienced Data Engineer with a passion for uncovering insights from data.
 As a Master's graduate with cum laude honors in Information Systems, I bring strong analytical skills and a deep understanding of business processes to the table.

-💼 In my role as a Data Engineer at WEBCRAFT-IT, I developed and maintained SQL databases for multiple departments, ensuring data accuracy, consistency, and completeness.
-I also leveraged my expertise in data visualization tools like Tableau to communicate key insights to stakeholders, resulting in a 20% increase in data-driven decision-making.
+💼 In my role as a Data Engineer at Tech Mahindra, I developed and maintained SQL databases for multiple departments, ensuring data accuracy, consistency, and completeness.
+I also leveraged my expertise in data visualization tools like Tableau to communicate key insights to stakeholders, resulting in an increase in data-driven decision-making.

 💡 I pride myself on my ability to gather requirements, solve complex problems, and support decision-making processes.
 With proficiency in SQL, T-SQL, Python (Pandas, PySpark), and data modeling techniques, I excel at data analysis and data warehousing.
 I am also experienced in cloud platforms like AWS (S3, Athena, Redshift) and Azure Databricks, as well as the Hadoop ecosystem.